What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 • Eliminates inflammatory processes.

-• It has a beneficial effect on the functioning of the gastrointestinal tract.
+• Has a beneficial effect on the functioning of the gastrointestinal tract.

-• Strengthens the immune system, activates its work.
+• Strengthens the immune system and activates its work.

-• Possesses restorative action fills the body with energy and strength.
+• Possesses general strengthening effect, fills the body with energy and strength.

 • Improves metabolic processes.